lsst-sitcom/sitcomtn-037/index.rst

 #.
 An on-the-fly telescope offset calculation and implementation tool.
 #.
 A tool to display scalar fields, as discussed in `Deliverable 4`_.
 #.
 A display showing the calculated metrics for each image, with indicators when values are out of range.
-   The contents should be linked to down-range diagnostic tools/displays that are accessed upon "clicking."
+   The contents should be linked to diagnostic tools/displays that are accessed upon "clicking."
 #.
 Strip charts showing data quality metrics versus observing conditions.
 #.
 Image summary "pages" that display basic parameters, such as the PSF fundamental properties, filter used, observatory setup etc.
    Such as is done for Rubin TV.